foldda/charian/README.md

 Note there are only two "data types" supported in an Rda container - a data item can be either a string or an Rda (container) object.
 Charian assumes all primitive data, like an integer or a date, can be converted to a string; and all composite data, like a class or an array, can be converted to an Rda object (through recursion as illustrated in Example #3 below).

 An Rda container object is also "serializable".
-The Rda class implements the following methods that allows itself to be coverted to and from an encoded text string in [the RDA format](#the-invention---rda-encoding):
+The Rda class implements the following methods that allow itself to be converted to and from an encoded text string in [the RDA format](#the-invention---rda-encoding):

 ```
 public string ToString()      /* convert this Rda container object to an RDA string */